releng-tool/releng-tool/Documentation/contributor-guide.rst

 ------------

 Developers are free to submit contributions for this project.
-Developers wishing to contribute should consult this project's `CONTRIBUTING`_ document.
+Developers wishing to contribute should read this project's `CONTRIBUTING`_ document.
 A reminder that any contributions must be signed off with the `Developer Certificate of Origin`_.